himanshitrivedi21/OIBSIP/Task-4-Network-Security-Threats/network_security_threats_report.md

 Spoofing attacks

-Each threat is explained in detail, including how it works, its impact, real‑world examples, and effective mitigation techniques.
+It also discusses other emerging network threats, preventive measures, real-world case studies, and future trends in network security.

-2. Denial of Service (DoS) and Distributed Denial of Service (DDoS) Attacks 2.1 What is a DoS Attack?
+Denial of Service (DoS) and Distributed Denial of Service (DDoS) What is a DoS/DDoS Attack?

-A Denial of Service (DoS) attack is a cyberattack in which an attacker attempts to make a system, server, or network unavailable to legitimate users by overwhelming it with excessive traffic, requests, or data.
-The attacker exploits the limited processing capacity or bandwidth of the target system.
+A Denial of Service (DoS) attack is a cyberattack in which a system, server, or network is flooded with malicious traffic to make it unavailable to legitimate users.
+A Distributed Denial of Service (DDoS) attack involves multiple compromised systems (botnets) sending coordinated traffic to overwhelm a target.

-A Distributed Denial of Service (DDoS) attack is a more powerful version of a DoS attack, where traffic originates from multiple compromised systems (often part of a botnet), making the attack harder to detect and stop.

-2.2 How DoS/DDoS Attacks Work
+How DoS/DDoS Attacks Work

-The attacker compromises multiple devices (PCs, servers, IoT devices).

-These devices are controlled remotely as a botnet.
+Compromising devices: Attackers infect devices (computers, servers, IoT devices) to form a botnet.

+Target identification: They select a target system or website.

-The botnet sends massive amounts of traffic or requests to a target server.
+Traffic generation: The botnet sends a massive volume of requests, exhausting bandwidth, CPU, or memory resources.

-The server becomes overloaded and cannot respond to legitimate users.

-The service crashes or becomes extremely slow.

-Common DoS/DDoS attack types include:

-Flooding attacks (UDP flood, ICMP flood)

-SYN flood attacks

-Amplification attacks (DNS, NTP, Memcached)
+System overload: The target server slows down or crashes.

-2.3 Impact of DoS/DDoS Attacks
+Common Types of DoS/DDoS Attacks

-Website or service downtime
+Attack Type	Description
+SYN Flood	Exploits TCP handshake, leaving connections half-open UDP Flood	Sends large numbers of UDP packets to random ports ICMP Flood	Overloads network using ping requests Amplification	Uses servers (DNS, NTP, Memcached) to amplify traffic Impact of DoS/DDoS Attacks

+Service disruption for legitimate users

-Financial losses due to interrupted operations
+Financial losses from downtime

-Damage to company reputation

-Loss of customer trust

-Increased infrastructure and recovery costs

-For critical services (banks, hospitals, government systems), DoS attacks can have serious real‑world consequences.
+Reputation damage for organizations

+Operational stress for IT infrastructure

+For critical systems like hospitals or banks, even short downtime can be catastrophic.

-2.4 Real‑World Example
+Real-World Example

-GitHub DDoS Attack (2018)
+GitHub DDoS Attack (2018):
-GitHub experienced one of the largest DDoS attacks ever recorded, peaking at 1.35 terabits per second.
-The attack used a Memcached amplification technique, exploiting misconfigured servers to generate massive traffic.
-GitHub mitigated the attack within minutes using automated defenses.
+GitHub was hit with a 1.35 Tbps DDoS attack using a Memcached amplification technique.
+The attack temporarily disrupted services but was mitigated with cloud-based protection.

-2.5 Mitigation and Prevention
+Mitigation Techniques

-Use firewalls and intrusion prevention systems (IPS)
+Deploy firewalls and intrusion prevention systems (IPS)

-Implement rate limiting and traffic filtering
+Use rate limiting and traffic filtering

-Deploy Content Delivery Networks (CDNs)
+Implement Content Delivery Networks (CDNs)

 Monitor network traffic continuously

-Use cloud‑based DDoS protection services
+Use cloud-based DDoS mitigation services

-Keep network devices properly configured
+Keep network devices updated and properly configured

-3. Man-in-the-Middle (MITM) Attacks
+Man-in-the-Middle (MITM) Attacks
-3.1 What is a MITM Attack?
+What is a MITM Attack?

-A Man-in-the-Middle (MITM) attack occurs when an attacker secretly intercepts communication between two parties who believe they are communicating directly with each other.
-The attacker can read, modify, or inject data into the communication without detection.
+A Man-in-the-Middle (MITM) attack occurs when an attacker intercepts communication between two parties.
+They can read, modify, or inject messages without detection.
+MITM attacks often target unsecured networks like public Wi-Fi.

-3.2 How MITM Attacks Work
+How MITM Attacks Work

-The attacker positions themselves between the client and the server.
+Positioning: The attacker positions themselves between the client and server.

-Traffic passing between the two is intercepted.
+Interception: Traffic is captured and monitored.

-Sensitive data such as usernames, passwords, or financial details are captured.
+Data exploitation: Sensitive information such as login credentials or financial data is stolen.

-The attacker may alter messages or redirect traffic.
+Message modification: Attackers may alter messages to deceive users.

-Common MITM techniques:
+Common Techniques:

-ARP spoofing

-DNS spoofing

-HTTPS stripping

-Rogue Wi‑Fi access points
+ARP Spoofing: Manipulates local network tables to redirect traffic.

+DNS Spoofing: Redirects users to fake websites.

+HTTPS Stripping: Downgrades secure HTTPS to HTTP.

+Rogue Wi-Fi Access Points: Users connect unknowingly to malicious networks.

-3.3 Impact of MITM Attacks
+Impact

-Theft of login credentials
+Data theft, including passwords and financial information

 Unauthorized access to systems

-Financial fraud

-Data manipulation
+Fraud or identity theft

 Privacy violations

-MITM attacks are especially dangerous on public Wi‑Fi networks.

-3.4 Real‑World Example
+Real-World Example

-Firesheep Attack (2010)
+Firesheep Attack (2010):
-Firesheep was a browser extension that demonstrated how attackers could hijack user sessions on unsecured Wi‑Fi networks.
-It exploited unencrypted HTTP cookies, allowing attackers to take control of user accounts on popular websites.
+Firesheep was a Firefox plugin that demonstrated how session hijacking could occur on public Wi-Fi networks.
+Attackers could access user accounts on popular websites using unencrypted HTTP cookies.

-3.5 Mitigation and Prevention
+Mitigation Techniques

 Use HTTPS and SSL/TLS encryption

-Enable VPNs on public networks
+Implement VPNs on public networks

-Avoid unsecured Wi‑Fi networks
+Avoid unsecured Wi-Fi networks

-Use strong authentication methods
+Enable strong authentication (2FA/MFA)

-Implement certificate validation

-Educate users about network security risks
+Educate users about safe network practices

-4. Spoofing Attacks
+Spoofing Attacks
-4.1 What is Spoofing?
+What is Spoofing?

-Spoofing is a type of attack where an attacker impersonates a trusted entity by falsifying identity information.
-The goal is to gain unauthorized access, deceive users, or bypass security mechanisms.
+Spoofing attacks involve impersonating a trusted entity to gain unauthorized access, redirect users, or inject malicious content.

-4.2 Types of Spoofing Attacks
+Types of Spoofing Attacks
+Type	Description

-IP Spoofing – Faking a trusted IP address

-Email Spoofing – Sending emails that appear legitimate

-DNS Spoofing – Redirecting users to malicious websites
+IP Spoofing	Fakes a trusted IP address to bypass security Email Spoofing	Sends emails that appear to be from a legitimate sender DNS Spoofing	Redirects users to malicious websites

-ARP Spoofing – Associating attacker MAC address with legitimate IP
+ARP Spoofing	Associates attacker MAC address with legitimate IP Impact

-4.3 Impact of Spoofing Attacks

-Phishing and credential theft
+Theft of credentials and sensitive data

 Malware distribution

 Unauthorized system access

-Data breaches

-Loss of user trust
+Compromised network integrity

-4.4 Real‑World Example
+Real-World Example

-Mirai Botnet (2016)
+Mirai Botnet (2016):
-The Mirai malware used spoofed IP addresses to launch massive DDoS attacks using compromised IoT devices.
-It disrupted major websites and services, including DNS provider Dyn, affecting companies like Twitter and Netflix.
+Used IP spoofing to launch massive DDoS attacks via IoT devices, affecting major websites and services like Dyn, Twitter, and Netflix.

-4.5 Mitigation and Prevention
+Mitigation Techniques

-Use authentication protocols
+Use authentication protocols and digital signatures

-Enable SPF, DKIM, and DMARC for email security
+Enable SPF, DKIM, DMARC for email

-Implement network monitoring tools
+Implement network monitoring and intrusion detection

-Use secure DNS configurations

-Apply regular system updates and patches
+Keep systems updated with security patches

+Other Network Threats

+Phishing attacks: Social engineering to steal credentials

+Ransomware via networks: Encrypts files and demands ransom

+Packet sniffing: Intercepting network traffic to steal data

+SQL Injection attacks: Exploiting networked web applications

-5. General Preventive Measures and Best Practices
+Preventive Measures & Best Practices

-Strong password policies and multi‑factor authentication (MFA)

-Network segmentation
+Strong authentication: Passwords, MFA

+Network segmentation: Limit access to sensitive systems

-Encryption of data in transit and at rest
+Encryption: Data in transit and at rest

-Regular security audits

-Continuous monitoring and logging
+Regular updates: Patch vulnerabilities

+Monitoring: Logs, intrusion detection, anomaly detection

-User awareness and security training
+User training: Security awareness

-Incident response planning
+Incident response planning: Quick recovery from attacks

+Future Trends in Network Security

+AI-based threat detection: Using machine learning to detect anomalies

+Zero Trust Architecture: Trust no device by default

+IoT Security: Securing billions of connected devices

+Quantum-resistant encryption: Preparing for future quantum computing threats

+Cloud Security Evolution: Protecting cloud-hosted networks

-6. Conclusion
+Conclusion

-Network security threats such as DoS/DDoS attacks, Man‑in‑the‑Middle attacks, and spoofing attacks pose serious risks to modern digital systems.
-These threats can disrupt services, compromise sensitive data, and cause significant financial and reputational damage.
-However, by understanding how these attacks work and implementing proper security controls, organizations can significantly reduce their exposure to cyber threats.
-Continuous monitoring, strong encryption, and user education remain critical components of effective network security.
+Network security threats like DoS/DDoS, MITM, and Spoofing continue to evolve, targeting organizations and individuals.
+Understanding these threats, their impact, and implementing preventive measures is essential for network safety.
+Proper planning, monitoring, encryption, and user education are the pillars of modern network security.

-7. References
+References

 OWASP Foundation – Network Security Risks